 Fighters must have at least one completed MMA bout in the past two years to be ranked.

 Phil Harris holds a black belt in Judo and trains out of South Coast Submissions in Portsmouth, England.
 He is a veteran of Cage Rage, BAMMA, Cage Warriors, the UFC and has a notable win over Ulysses Gomez.
 Of his twenty two wins, seventeen have been finishes including thirteen submissions.
 He has a no contest on his record that was due to a cut he received due to a faulty cage.

-Harris started out in the style of Judo, competing up to, and at the start of his MMA career, earning a black in the discipline.
-His premier achievements including a silver at the British junior Championships, and a bronze at the English open.
-Throughout his career he has also been active on the UK submisson grappling circuits.
+Harris started out in the discipline of Judo, and has competed in tournaments around the UK.
+His achievements include winning a silver medal at the British Championships, a bronze at the English Open, and another bronze at the British Championships.
+Throughout his career he has also been active on the UK Submission Grappling scene.